 If your child has some usable vision, there are ways you can help your child use her vision as efficiently as possible by controlling lighting, glare, color, contrast, and clutter.

 Lighting: Most children with low vision prefer natural light, the kind that comes in through windows.
-However, for some children, especially those with albinism, aniridia, or other conditions that cause photophobia, too much light can cause problems.
 If you see your child squinting in the presence of light, consider getting adjustable window coverings—opaque or glare-reducing shades that can be lowered from the top or raised from the bottom or blinds or shutters—so you can control how much light comes into a room.

 For some of your child’s activities, such as reading, additional light from a lamp may be helpful.
 It’s best to have a lamp with a flexible arm so the angle of the light can be adjusted; it should also be portable enough to be moved easily from one place to another.